 And it’s so good, no one will have any idea that this is a Weight Watchers Dip Recipe.
 Enjoy!

 I never realized how easy beets were to cook…I think those long stems always intimidated me.
-So whenever I made any beet recipes, I always used ones in cans or the pre-cooked, packaged ones you can find in the refrigerated section at the grocery store.
+So whenever I made any beet recipes, I always used ones in cans or the precooked, packaged ones you can find in refrigerated section at the grocery store.
+But once I discovered how incredibly easy they are to prepare and cook, I love using beautiful fresh beets!

 Ever since I got a Kitchen Aid Ice Cream Maker attachment for my mixer, I have been salivating over delicious ice cream recipes that I want to try.
 But none of them are Weight Watchers friendly, so they always end up on the back burner.